-Wayne Simpson, our vice president, is a native of Pine Bluff, Arkansas.
+Wayne Simpson is a native of Pine Bluff, Arkansas.
 He graduated from Arkansas public schools and attended Henderson State University as a voice major.
 Wayne’s interest in the organ was kindled by Robert Ellis, the organ instructor at Henderson.
 Love of the organ led Wayne to seek out the only local organbuilder, Lecil Gibson.
 He worked with Mr. Gibson for six years beginning in 1977, before joining his co-worker, Joe Nichols, in forming NICHOLS & SIMPSON, INC., ORGANBUILDERS.